 The SLPs employed by Hannibal Regional Hospital have a variety of certifications and areas of expertise and interests.
 Some of these certifications include VitalStim therapy, the MO First Steps Program, Debra Beckman oral motor program, Lee Silverman Voice Treatment (LSVT), Alternative Augmentative Communication (AAC) evaluations, device recommendations and treatments, Picture Exchange Communication System (PECS), Social Thinking, and working with tracheostomy and ventilator dependent patients.

 SLPs at Hannibal Regional Hospital provide therapy services not only as inpatient at the hospital but through home health services and as an outpatient as is warranted by the physician.
+Ask your provider for a referral for home health care.

 Some disorders/diagnosis seen by SLP includes but are not limited to: